 The Benefit of Overnight Caregivers

 It is not uncommon for people with dementia to be awake at night.
 Instead of trying to ‘insist’ the client go back to sleep, the caregiver can keep the client busy until he/she wants to go back to sleep.
-Families can rest knowing their loved one is cared for and household tasks may be done when they wake up!
+Families can rest knowing their loved one is receiving the care they need and household tasks may be done when they wake up!

 Consider how different you may feel after a good night sleep.
-Perhaps having a caregiver every other night or 2-3 nights a week may change your life!
+Even if 24 hour care isn’t feasible, perhaps having a caregiver every other night or 2-3 nights a week may change your life!